Skip to content

 Creating a biodiverse landscape with native plants is a rewarding step-by-step process.
 Start planting a few natives at a time.
 Remember it is a work in progress.
 As you add more plants they will begin attracting butterflies, moths, birds, and more!
 The important thing is to get started.
 According to author Dr. Doug Tallamy in his latest book, Nature’s Best Hope, planting “keystone” species (plants that have a “disproportionately large effect on the abundance and diversity of other species in an ecosystem”) is a successful way to start or to add to your native landscape palette.

-The National Wildlife Federation has a website that provides keystone species for your area just by entering your zip code at https://www.audubon.org/native-plants
+The National Audubon Society has a website that provides keystone species for your area just by entering your zip code at https://www.audubon.org/native-plants

 Download the Pledge Program